jmdg1023/Bootcamp_bar_V2.0/README.md

 - 24 hour usage and response
 - When a user signs up for an account, a confirmation email is sent to the user
 - Automatically tests for capacity when the user attempts to make a reservation, will not allow the user to make a reservation if the capacity is full
-- User can add, delete and modify cart
+- User can add, delete and modify their booking
-- Admin portal log in
 - Drinks menu page with upvote and downvote

 ## Credits